-Allied restrictions on the size of Germany's post-war armed forces had consequences for the Free Corps, whose operations in the Baltic and Poland were abruptly terminated.
-While a few units were incorporated within the new army, the Reichswehr, or into state police forces, others dissolved into a host of 'athletic societies', 'circuses', 'detective agencies', 'haulage companies' and 'labour gangs' on large estates, taking their 'machine tools' with them to use against aggrieved agricultural labourers or distinguished Weimar politicians.
-An anti-Weimar assault took the form of political exploitation of mass distress, a putsch and a campaign of assassination.
-58 in March 1920.
+Disgruntled Free Corps leaders provided the force behind a putsch in March 1920.
 Their backers included regular army officers, often noblemen, and the conservative bourgeoisie from the countryside east of the Elbe.
 Their leaders included Ludendorff and Wolfgang Kapp, both formerly involved in the Fatherland Party, founded in 1917 to mobilise support for extravagant war aims.
 The putschists' brief occupation of Berlin's government quarter was facilitated by malevolent neutrality within the regular army.
 Guardianship of the abstract state which the Reichswehr thought it embodied did not extend to defence of its legitimate republican government.
 The various elements of the so-called Kapp-Luttwitz putsch did not gel.
 Kapp was yesterday's man, reluctant to follow the Free Corps creed that 'Everything would still have been all right if we had shot more people'.
 The local Home Guards, though hostile to the Republic, were impressed neither by Kapp's desire to restore the old order nor by Free Corps nihilism.
 Several leading industrialists, such as Carl Duisberg, were distinctly cool towards the impetuosity of what they dubbed the 'military party'.